 You'll be able to carry out a full system backup, or file-level backup if you'd prefer.
 There are also options that allow you to secure only changes made since the last backup to save time and space, and there's a back-up scheduler that can be tailored to suit you.

-Above the Free release are the Home and Business versions that cost £29.99 and £39.99 respectively, and you can get a lifetime of upgrades on those products for £49.99 and £59.99.
+Above the Free version are the Home and Workstation versions that cost £29.99/$29.95 and £39.99/$39 respectively, and you can get a lifetime of upgrades on those products for £59.99/$59 and £79.99/$79.
 The major difference between each of these releases is not the backup functionality, but the speed at which it secures and recovers your files.

 However, the Home release adds the technology to transfer a system to a different PC hardware and has special tools for Outlook email backup & recovery.
-Where the Business release can be run via command line scripts and also includes a centralised backup management tool to handle multiple licenced computers.
+Where the Workstation release can be run via command line scripts and also includes a centralised backup management tool to handle multiple licensed computers.

 You can find out more and download the software from the EaseUS website.